robdevops/finbot/README.md

 ## Reports

+"Reports" refers to the cron initiated non-interactive notifications from the bot.

 ### Trades
 ![trade update in Slack](img/trades.png?raw=true "Trade update in Slack")

 `trades.py` sends recent Sharesight trades to your configured chat services.
-* The minimum period it searches is one day.
-To avoid duplicate trades notifications, you can either limit the frequency to one run per day (after market close), or run it in an environment with persistent storage.
-To allow frequent runs, known trades are tracked in a state file defined by `state_file` in the .env file.
-* By default, this report only checks for trades for the current day.
+By default, this report searches Sharesight for trades from the current day only.
 You can override this with `past_days` in the .env file.

+Without persistent storage, it is recommended to leave `past_days=0` to avoid duplicate trade notifications.
+The cron that triggers the report must do so exactly once per day, after market close.

+With persistent storage, it is recommended to set `past_days=30`.
 This is useful if Sharesight imports trades with past dates for any reason.
-Without persistent storage, it is recommended to leave this set to 0.
-With persistent storage, it is recommended to set it to 31.
-In this case, the first run will send all historical trades for the period.
+Note that the initial run will send all historical trades for the configured period.
+It is recommended to set the cron frequency to every 20 minutes.

 ```
-state_file = '/tmp/finbot-trades.txt'
-past_days = 31
+past_days = 30
 ```

 ### Price alerts